TOTAL BONUSES:

 For the time being, the United Kingdom is focused more on promoting responsible gaming, than altering tax laws.
 The current tax laws seem to work fine, and most operators are content with it.

 There was talk of operators leaving the UK market over Brexit, but that is folly.
-UK punters love to gamble.
-No operators will risk leaving one of the most valuable gambling markets in the world.
+UK punters love to gamble, especially on horse racing betting sites UK and from mobile betting sites so no operators will risk leaving one of the most valuable gambling markets in the world.
 The UK Government wants revenue from gambling and needs UK punters to bet, so they aren’t likely to alter the tax laws.

 The final word on betting tax in the UK